1. Home

 Casual or Relaxed Dress Code

-A casual dress code on an invitation doesn't mean leggings and a hoodie — it means comfortable but thoughtful.
+A casual dress code doesn't mean leggings and a hoodie — it means comfortable but thoughtful.
 A relaxed dress, quality jeans with a nice blouse, or a linen co-ord all strike the right balance.
 The event context matters: a beach wedding casual is different from an informal birthday lunch casual.

 No Dress Code Stated